Homemade flea traps

 The easiest homemade trap is a small light bulb suspended over a bowl of soapy water.
 The light will provide the heat and light necessary to attract adult fleas.
 Fleas that jump toward the light will fall into the soapy water.
 A few drops of dish soap in a pint (500ml) of water will do.
 If possible use a low voltage bulb such as the 6v or 12v bulbs used in cars as this will reduce the chances of electric shock.
 In fact, if you are electrically handy a 6v system could be made to run off a small battery bank.

-Probably not unless you manage a kennel.
+Probably not unless you manage a kennel or similar facility.
 In

 terms of eliminating fleas, flea traps don't work

 very well because they only trap a fraction of the

 flea population.
 The best approach to flea control

 is to use the relatively new flea medications

 like Frontline (tm) and Advantage (tm) that are